 For summer events (May to September), book hire equipment at least 4 to 6 weeks ahead.
 Popular weekends in July and August book out significantly earlier, particularly for marquee packages, large furniture quantities, and outdoor heaters.

-Allow a full morning for delivery and setup if you are receiving multiple hire orders.
+Allow a full morning for delivery and setup when receiving multiple hire orders.
 For larger events, request morning delivery and plan for a 4 to 6 hour setup window before guests arrive.

 Have a named person responsible for the weather call.
-Set a decision point — typically 48 hours before the event — at which you confirm whether you are moving to plan B (pulling down parasols, putting up extra side panels, moving the reception inside).
-A clear decision point prevents last-minute panic and means suppliers and staff can be briefed in time.
+Set a decision point, typically 48 hours before the event, at which you confirm your move to plan B. This might involve pulling down parasols, putting up extra side panels, or moving the reception inside.
+A clear decision point prevents last-minute panic and means suppliers and staff receive their briefings in time.

 Brief all staff on the contingency plan before the event, not during it.